 Also, you can also choose to file a collision coverage claim, in which case you will work directly with the insurance company for reimbursement.
 This process can be lengthy and extremely complicated as insurance companies will always be looking out for their benefits, not yours.

-What Documents You Need
+What Documents Do You Need If You Are In A Car Accident?

 While at the scene, you want to make sure you gather specific documents that will help you process your claim.
 It is crucial you collect as much information as possible since all parties, from the insurance company to the car accident attorney, are going to refer back to this information throughout your case.